Lineage

 In February 2023 he had a solo exhibition Whirlygig!
 At Sikkema & Jenkins Co. and in March 2023 he was included in the exhibition Rising Sun: Artists in an Uncertain America at the African American Museum in Philadelphia.
 His most recent solo exhibition, A Finite Retelling of Non-Disputable Facts, will be exhibited at MOCAD in October 2023.

 Mark Thomas Gibson is represented by M+B, (Los Angeles, CA) and Loyal, (Stockholm, Sweden).
-He is currently an Assistant Professor of Painting at Tyler School of Art and Architecture, Temple University and lives and works in Philadelphia, PA.
+He is currently Associate Professor of Painting and Program Head at Tyler School of Art and Architecture, Temple University and lives and works in Philadelphia, PA.

 LCP Liaisons

-Wynn Eakins is the Reading Room Assistant at the Library Company of Philadelphia.
-Wynn joined the Library Company in June of 2020.
-They have a B.F.A. in African American Studies from Wesleyan University and they began the MLIS program at Drexel in 2021.
-Before joining LCP, they worked at Yale’s Program for Recovery and Community Health, the John J. Wilcox LGBT Archives, and the Free Library’s Children’s Literature Research Collection.
-Wynn’s interests include community-based librarianship, early modern Black history, Black Queer studies, and cross-cultural ethics in the digital age.
+Wynn Eakins is a community archivist and librarian who served as the Reading Room Assistant, and later the Reference Librarian and African American History Subject Specialist at the Library Company of Philadelphia between 2020 and 2024.
+Before joining the Library Company in 2020, Wynn graduated with a B.F.A. in African American Studies from Wesleyan University and worked with special collections at Yale’s Program for Recovery & Community Health, the John J. Wilcox LGBT Archives, and the FLP’s Children’s Literature Research Collection.

 Linda Kimiko August is Curator of Art and Artifacts and Visual Materials Cataloger at the Library Company of Philadelphia.
 She joined the staff in 2004.
 She is a graduate of Widener University with a BA in History and an MA in Museum Communication from the University of the Arts.
 Ms. August is a Visual Materials Cataloger in the Graphic Arts Department and the Curator of the Art & Artifacts Collection, which contains over 300 cultural objects, including paintings, sculpture, decorative arts, and scientific instruments.
 She spearheaded a multi-year project to digitize and catalog the Art & Artifacts Collection and conserve a number of important pieces by successfully attaining grants from the National Endowment for the Arts (NEA) and the Pennsylvania Historical and Museum Commission (PHMC).
 She co-curated the exhibition Together We Win: The Philadelphia Homefront During the First World War and curated Stylish Books: Designing Philadelphia Furniture.
 Her research interests include the history of the Library Company, the artifacts in the collection, and Asian American history.